peng-boya/peng-boya.github.io/_pages/about.md

   - Major Revision at Production and Operations Management
 - [Cost Shocks and Production Reorganization: Evidence from India’s Goods and Services Tax Reform](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5830602), with Kashish Arora and Jing Wu
   - Under Review at Management Science
+  - Selected for presentation at the 2026 Interface of Finance, Operations, and Risk Management (iFORM) SIG-Day Conference